jingslaw/eos_workflow/README.md

 ```
 python run_locally.py
 ```
+Many folders will create to store calculation files and final results.
+You will find a file named "eos_fitting_results.json" at the last created folder.
+If everything is fine, the result is like "eos curve is bad". \
+This is what we expect, because we use a very small ecut as testing the workflow here.

 ### run the workflow on a remote cluster

+There are two ways to realize it: \
+a. run the workflow locally on the remote cluster.\
+In this case, you need to write a bash script to correctly submit your job to the calculation node rather than your home node.\
+In that bash script, you could still use something like "python run_locally.py"\

+b. run the workflow locally on your own PC, and let jobflow remote submit it to the cluster\
+In this case, we run workflows directly on our local PC.

 #### i. install eos_workflow package on the remote cluster
+same steps as above to install eos_workflow, set configure files on cluster
 #### ii. install eos_workflow package on PC
 #### iii. install jobflow_remote package on PC
 When eos_workflow is installed on conda env jobflow, we